 As a cooperative, we are owned by the members we serve.
 Our territory served extends across a diverse agricultural region of northeastern Colorado.
 The counties in our territory are listed in Note 1 of the accompanying consolidated financial statements.
 We make long-term real estate mortgage loans to farmers, ranchers, rural residents, and agribusinesses, and production and intermediate-term loans for agricultural production or operating purposes.
-Additionally, we provide other related services to our borrowers, such as credit life insurance, multi-peril crop and crop hail insurance, advance conditional payment accounts, and provide additional services to borrowers such as leasing and fee appraisals.
+Additionally, we provide other related services to our borrowers, such as credit life insurance, multi-peril crop and crop hail insurance, advance conditional payment accounts, leasing, and fee appraisals.
 Our success begins with our extensive agricultural experience and knowledge of the market and is dependent on the level of satisfaction we provide to our borrowers.

 As part of the System, we obtain the funding for our lending and operations from a Farm Credit Bank.
 Our funding bank, CoBank, ACB (CoBank), is a cooperative of which we are a member.
-CoBank, its related associations, and AqVantis, Inc. (AqVantis) are referred to as the District.
+CoBank, its related associations, and AgVantis, Inc. (AgVantis) are referred to as the District.